 Location scouting and composition practice

 If you are looking for great locations and new compositions, photographing during the day can be the best time as you won’t miss the best light.
-Be outside anytime of day in order to get the right comp for when you return during golden hour.
+Be outside any time of day in order to get the right composition for when you return during golden hour.